Making Images in Eagle Searchable by OCR Results

 What I Did

-The script is publicly available here:
+The script is published here:

-The metadata contains an annotations
+This metadata has an annotations

 section.